 Test your method

-To run your method against the live host, while still in Methods mode, press the F5 key, or from the design tool's toolbar, choose Run.
+To run your method against the live host, while still in Methods mode, press the F5 key, or from the design tool's toolbar, select Test.

 You can change modes at any time.
 On the File menu, select Mode, and then select the mode you want.

-To continue to the next screen, choose Next.
+To continue to the next screen, select Next.

-When you're finished, choose Done, which shows your output parameter values.
+When you're finished, select Done, which shows your output parameter values.

 Generate and upload HIDX file